In this first in a series of two virtual workshops, delegates will explore general aspects of consent including;

 The workshop will be delivered by MDDUS Medico Legal Adviser Dr Myooran Nathan, and Risk Adviser Alan Frame.
 The format will include directed tutorial, case studies and break-out activity.
 It is suitable for all doctors and physician assistants.

-Application has been made to the Federation of the Royal College of Physicians for 2 CPD credits.
+This course has been accredited by The Federation of the Royal Colleges of Physicians of the UK for 2 CPD credits.

 To take part in this workshop:

 - You must be able to access and join a Zoom meeting from whatever device you choose to use.

 - Participants require a PC or laptop which has either a webcam and microphone integrated (or attached).
 Alternatively delegates can use a tablet/phone (although some functionality may be unavailable and you may not be able to see all delegates).